Updated on July 10th, 2020

 Snorkelling with Marine Iguanas

 This place took my breath away.
-My excitement at seeing a turtle while snorkelling just kept multiplying as there was 1, 2, then 3 or 4 together.
+When I saw a turtle while snorkelling my excitement just kept multiplying as there was 1, 2, then 3 or 4 together.
 So close & so clear!
 We observed marine iguanas feeding underwater, then followed them as they swam towards the rocks, looking so alien in this marine environment.

 “I was floating next to rock when I had a moment of refocusing.
 The rock started to move & I realised that it was covered (& I mean covered), in marine iguanas.
 It felt like I had gone under water & come up in Jurassic Park!”